I felt many things while staring down at the monumental slice of Kimo's Original Hula Pie at Duke's Waikiki.

 The patio at Duke's Waikiki is mostly shaded, adjacent to a lush pool area full of people and plants soaking up the Hawaiian sun.

 Our seats offer a sliver of an ocean view in the distance.
 Just enough to remind us of where we were swimming an hour earlier.

-Hula Pie was created at Kimo's on Maui; a restaurant opened in 1977 by best friends Rob Thibaut and Sandy Saxten.
+The famous Hula Pie was created at Kimo's on Maui, a restaurant opened in 1977 by best friends Rob Thibaut and Sandy Saxten.

 The family-owned T S Restaurant Group has expanded in the four decades and now includes 12 restaurants in Hawaii and California.

-Hula Pie is listed first on the dessert menu there, as it is at all their restaurants; however, I wasn't aware of it at the time.
+Hula Pie is listed first on the dessert menu there, as it is at all their restaurants; however, I wasn't aware of it.